The husbear and I have recently returned from a trip to visit relatives up in north Queensland (did ya miss me?!).

 I’m a city girl born and bred so was initially quite nervous about this new adventure … the isolation, the snakes, the flies!

-But I was assured that there was indoor plumbing, a comfy bed and internet reception.
-Besides, with my gum boots on, I felt invincible as I trekked through the mud and cow poop!
+But I was assured that although it was a rural property, there was still indoor plumbing, a comfy bed and internet reception.
+Besides, with my gum boots on, I felt INVINCIBLE as I trekked through the mud and cow poop!

 Here are the main reasons why I loved our farm getaway, and would not hesitate to recommend it to others.